BOUGIE APOCALYPSE

 BOOM.

 The first one’s head snapped back.
 She pumped, stepped, BOOM.
 Second one dropped clean.
-You and Raych dropped the last two with quiet, controlled pairs.
+Raych and I dropped the last two.
+The Remington did a zombie nicely.

 “Clear,” Sarah said, voice steady.